James-Chun/MKS22X-FinalProject/README.md

 # MKS22X-FinalProject

 -~-DESCRIPTION-~-
 Balloon tower defense with enemies (balloons) entering from a designated zone and moving through a path to the end.
 The player will be tasked with placing towers (monkeys) along this path to stop the advance of the enemies.
-The player will be provided with a source of income to allow him/her to place more towers and upgrade current towers.
-Choose from a variety of towers to form the best defense.
+The player will gain income by popping balloons  allowing him/her to place more towers.

 -~-HOW TO PLAY-~-